 Through the Soundbite Programme we aim to increase access to musical provision across the RUH community; improve the well-being of patients, staff and visitors at the RUH, and to provide students and emerging musicians with the opportunity to gain experience of music facilitation and performance in a health care setting.

-We are excited to say that we can start a new programme of live music from early May 2022 and we hope that our Musician in Residence, Frankie Simpkins will be able to return to wards soon.
+We started a new programme of live music from May 2022 and our Musician in Residence, Frankie Simpkins returned to wards in September.
 Frankie generally visits older patient wards when possible but offers visits to other patients all around the hospital.
 She delivers musical interactions and performances with patients and staff, using voice and ukulele.
 Frankie is very experienced working in a hospital setting, and is sensitive to performing in a busy ward environment.
 She ensures to work around medical staff carrying out their tasks, whilst creating a calm and uplifted atmosphere for them to work in.

 The Soundbite Performance programme is generously funded by the Joyce Fletcher Charitable Trust.

 “Great to see you even from a huge distance.
 Lovely seeing people in the coffee shop leaning over the fence to watch.
 Made my day!”
 Staff member